 Personal Rights and Freedoms

 There are no laws in China to confine noise to certain places or limit the disturbance caused by things like construction and bars.
-If you are particularly sensitive about noise, let us know and we can make enquiries to find the quietest hotels and places to go.
+Rules are now being established for city residential areas .
+If you are particularly sensitive about noise, let us know and we can make inquiries to find the quietest hotels and places to go.

 One of the bi-products of China's development and increasing wealth is the growth in cell phone ownership.
-China easily has the most cell phones of any country (550,000,000 compared to India's 300,000,000).
-With mobile phones coming into mass use so quickly there hasn't been time for a development of cell phone etiquette similar to in the West.
+China easily has the most cell phones of any country (almost 1.3 billion or one per person on average) .

 Litter and Toilets